Get All the Dirt

 Most plants need soil that drains well.
 Leucojum are much more forgiving than most regarding drainage.
 These plants can be grown by the edge of ponds or streams where the soil is seasonally saturated.
 Leucojum can also manage clay soil better than most plants.
 And, as they don’t require huge amount of moisture to be happy, leucojum bulbs can also be planted in average garden soil.

 Plant in the fall, from September through November, when the soil has cooled in your area but hasn’t started to freeze.
 These bulbs sprout roots and develop a network in the cool fall soil; they need a few weeks to do this before the ground freezes solid down 4” where they are.
+Leucojum vernum bulbs do not have a hard protective casing and the bulbs themselves are slightly soft.
+They dry out quickly, so plant promptly.

 Loosen the soil to 6” deep and dig holes about 4-5” deep.
 Add a handful or two of compost to the soil you removed.
 Examine your bulb and find the pointy end.
 That’s the top where the new sprout will appear.
 Place the bulb in the hole with the pointy end facing upwards.
 Fill the hole with soil, pat to eliminate air pockets and water well to settle the soil around the bulb.
 Plant bulbs about 4-5” apart.